Worktops & Splashbacks

 British hardwoods and softwoods

-Including but not limited to ash, sweet chestnut, douglas fir, elm, sycamore, first grade oak, pippy oak, brown oak, and character grade oak.
+Species including but not limited to ash, sweet chestnut, sycamore, prime oak, pippy oak, brown oak, elm and cedar of lebanon.

 Paint